22. Electrostatics

 Electric potential

 Just as objects of mass in the presence of a gravitational field have gravitational potential energy, charged objects in the presence of an electric field have electric potential energy.
 This stored energy can be used to do useful work: charge your cell phone, turn on your lights, or run your refrigerator.
-We can use EPE as the symbol for electric potential energy.
-The units, because it is a form of energy, are joules.
+We use EPE as the symbol for electric potential energy.
+Because it is a form of energy, we use joules as the unit.
 The equation for electric potential energy is

 $$EPE = k \frac{q_1q_2}{d}.$$